davidderaedt/CC-EXT-SDK/README.md

 As of now, it consists of some command line tool / scripts and some templates.

 ###createext

 Creates an extension panel from a given template and deploys it.

+Usage:

-Usage (mac): `createext.sh templatename extid`
+* osx: `createext.sh templatename extid`
+* win: `createext.bat templatename extid`

+Parameters:

 * `templatename` the name of the template folder you wish to use as a source
 * `extid` a unique id for your extension

-Returns the created folder path.
+Returns: the path of the created folder.

 Example: `createext.sh default com.example.ext`  ... will create the extension *com.example.ext* from the `default` template located in the `templates/default` folder.
 The extension panel should be ready to use from the corresponding Adobe application as long as you've enable debugging on the system (see the `debugmode` commands below).